 It was in Bologna that I finally got a diagnosis for a problem which had been slowing down my activities for at least three months each and every year.
 ‘Cluster Headache’ is a misnomer, as an attack does not resemble any kind of headache that you would associate with say, a hangover or eyestrain, a migraine or a lack of sleep.
 Rather, a major nerve in the skull is squeezed by a pulsating blood vessel, and the nerve screams in response.
 The pain simply shuts you down until the blood vessel relaxes again.
 A string of doctors, neurologists, and alternative therapists had failed to identify the disorder, but my local medic in Bologna, Dr Bagnoli, correctly diagnosed the problem and prescribed a suitable medication.
 It was a turning point, for while the problem did not disappear and has remained ever since, at last it could be controlled.

 I worked on my sculpture in my free time, buying art magazines, talking to galleries, and entering competitions.
 It wasn’t very satisfying, even winning competitions was frustrating as by and large they were small provincial affairs and didn’t lead anywhere.
 But I was able to do some interesting sculptural pieces including a complete chess set of bird figures and I had some items cast in bronze and silver.
-In the end, living through Italian meant that I was again expressing myself far less than I would have done in an English language environment.
-My Italian was good, but not good enough.
+In the end, living through Italian meant that I was again expressing myself far less than I needed; my Italian was good, but not good enough.

 When I was 42 I left Bologna.
-I had been accepted to do a one year MA in Sculpture Studies at Leeds University, but whether it was emotional instability or reverse culture shock, I can’t say, but when I arrived in Leeds I realised that this was not the course I wanted to do.
+I had been accepted to do a one year MA in Sculpture Studies at Leeds University.
+Whether it was emotional instability or reverse culture shock I can’t say, but when I arrived in Leeds I realised that this was not the course I wanted to do.
 There had been another offer to do an MA in Design at Glasgow, and as a more practically oriented course I felt it might have served me better.
 But I was too late for that year.

 I went up to Edinburgh for a conference of the British Art Medal Society as I’d been working on a commission that they had just published.
 This was a bronze medal of Asterix and Obelix from the Goscinny and Uderzo comic strips.
-Goscinny saw a copy and apparently “il l’a trouvée très bien réalisée”.
+Goscinny saw a copy and according to the publisher’s secretary, “il l’a trouvée très bien réalisée”.
 It felt great that it was being exhibited at The Scottish Gallery, but this was also the first time I had been able to meet up with other sculptors and medallists, historians, critics and medal collectors.

 Asterix and Obelix